Klarp/Accela/README.md

 ## Config File

-To use Accela create a config.json file with the following information
+To use Accela create a config.json inside the file directory with the following code

 ```json
 {